The Succulent Plant Page goes to Families of Succulent Plants goes to

 Agave americana Agave americana

-left: Agave americana used as an ornamental plant in a traffic island north of Marathon, Texas.
+Agave americana Is the type species for the genus Agave.
 This species is probably the Agave most commonly grown as an ornamental plant, and has spread throughout the temperate and tropical areas of the world.
 Because of extensive propagation, its exact origin is uncertain although it probably came from Mexico.
-Agave americana was an early introduction to Europe from the New World and was described by LInnaeus in 1753 as the type for the genus.
+Agave americana was an early introduction to Europe from the New World and was described by Linnaeus as the type species for the genus.
 The huge leaves, up to 6 ft long, are an important source of fibre.
+The large flower stalk generally two years to grow and flower.

-left: Seed head, Marathon, Texas.
+Left: Seed head, Marathon, Texas.
 October 2003.

 Agave attenuata